CODE-MNA/RoomChat/README.md

 - When you develop and write tests, you can run them using npm test (not configured yet)

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
-Don't forget to follow our contribution guidelines.

 ## License
 This project is licensed under the MIT License.